Welcome to October!

 This is one of my favorite months of the year, and a major transitional time from summer to winter.
 In the northern hemisphere, October lies between the two major growing seasons.
 Some parts of the country are quickly moving into winter weather, some are holding onto summer.
 My suggestion is simply to stay tuned to the climate changes in your area and adjust accordingly, day by day.

-- Eat more foods that are Sweet, Bitter, Astringent / Cold, Heavy, Oily: such as salads, steamed vegetables, fruit and coconut oil.
+- Eat more cool, moist, heavy and oily foods such as salads, steamed vegetables, fruits, and coconut oil.

 - Sip cool or room temperature water with cucumber slices or drink coconut water to keep cool and hydrated.

-such as soups, stews, root veggies, steamed veggies, warm herbal teas.
-Favor warm, moist, oily cooked foods.
+- Eat warm, oily, and cooked foods such as soups, stews, root veggies, steamed veggies, and have warm herbal teas.

-- Give yourself permission to eat lots and lots of ripe veggies and yes, it’s okay to eat those fruits as well.
+It’s important to get as much fresh food as possible from the garden this time of year.
+Give yourself permission to eat lots and lots of ripe veggies and, yes, it’s okay to eat those fruits as well.
 Better a small healthy layer of insulating fat than the damage that a month of binging on barbeque and vacation food can do.
 Fill up on the good stuff!

-- Boost digestive strength, so that if you are eating the heavier foods, you help your system digest and process it.
-Consider 1 capsule of both Warm Digest and Beet Cleanse about 15 minutes before meals with a full glass of water.
-This will help to boost digestive strength before the meal.
+Strengthening your digestion now will help you digest and process heavier foods this fall and winter.
+Try 1 capsule of both Warm Digest and Beet Cleanse about 15 minutes before meals with a full glass of water.
+This will help to boost your digestive strength before your meals.

 Seasonal Grocery Lists